nils-mathieu/neodym/docs/processes_and_resources.md

 ### Physical Memory

-Physical memory is allocated and deallocate with the `MemoryInsert` system call.
+Physical memory is allocated and deallocate with the [`MapMemory`](system_calls.md#mapmemory) system call.
 This system call allows a process to insert a page table entry, and thus allocate a page of physical memory.